1and1/itBldz/README.md

 Which grunt-task they run is specified by the properties _task_ and _package_.
 The _task_ field specifies the name of the grunt-task that should be run, while the _package_ field specifies which npm package is required to run the task.
-**Note**: itBldz will install all required packages automatically.
-There is no action required on your side.
+**Note**: itBldz will try to install all required packages automatically.
+However, at the current moment for global installation of itblz that's only true for references you do not require('') in your application.
+These you will have to add to your package.json.

 The build.json is to be the same on every environment you run the build.